feast: From Pilgrims to Pillars (Part Two)

 David F. Maas

-David Maas, examining classical Biblical and modern metaphors of sanctification, focuses on refinement, enhancement, and glorification metaphors, illustrating how we are transformed from temporal to eternal.
+In the sanctification process, we are refined, enhanced, and ultimately glorified as we are transformed from temporal to eternal.
 We have some clues as to how we will appear in a glorified state as we look at the description of Christ's glorified body in Revelation and the transfiguration accounts, as well as the radiance of Moses' face as he came down from Mount Sinai.
 The intensity of the heat in both the refiner's furnace and the potter's kiln resembles the fiery trials Christians must endure for the Refiner to remove the dross.
 Film restoration provides some analogies, based on modern technology. as to how perishable silver nitrate films can be converted to high quality digitized electronic files, as it were, backing out the damage caused by entropy.
 Crime forensics DNA research helps us to see how God can indefinitely preserve our character—data collected from our lifetime experiences—-in a kind of schematic diagram.
 Quantum physics has demonstrated that the matter we perceive is a whirling dance of electrons.
 As God is light (exuding electrical force fields far more intense than the sun), we human beings, created in God's image, exude electrical energy.
 In God's kingdom, we will reflect God's self-contained luminosity.

 We are going to turn to a number of related scriptures to weave together a theme.
 All scriptures will be taken from the Lockman Foundation’s Amplified Bible.
 In my Bible, the editor inserted a caption above chapter 5 in II Corinthians.
 It reads, “The Temporal and the Eternal,” which summarizes or states in a nutshell the focus of my two-part sermon “From Pilgrims to Pillars,” (or as one individual suggested to me several weeks ago, “From Tabernacle to Temple”—Our Journey toward adoption into the Family of God.”)